OneAZ Credit Union

 Mortgage Pre-Approval Checklist for Arizona

 In Arizona's heated housing market, getting pre-approved for a mortgage before you start shopping is a must.
-Sellers and real estate agents may be sifting through numerous offers from other buyers, so if you're thinking about making an offer before you're pre-approved — think again.
+Sellers and real estate agents may be sifting through numerous offers from other buyers, so if you're thinking about making an offer before getting pre-approved for a mortgage – think again.
+A pre-approval letter lets buyers know that you’re able to get financing and ready to purchase a home.

 1. Proof of Identification

-When it comes to forms of identification, you will need to show two forms of ID — one primary and one secondary form.
-Below are some of the most common forms of identification.
+You’ll need to show two forms of ID — one primary and one secondary form.
+Here are some of the most common forms of identification.

 Primary form of identification: